-The remuneration paid to the nonexecutive Chairman covers both his role as director and non-executive chairman of Company and his role as chairperson of the RemNom Committee, as well as his position as director and non-executive chairman of each of the subsidiaries forming part of the Group.
 The remuneration paid to the independent non-executive Directors covers both their role as directors of Company and their role as members of chairpersons or members of sub-committees of the Company, as well as their position as directors of subsidiaries forming part of the Group.

 The aggregate emoluments that may be paid to Directors in any one financial year shall be as determined by the Company in the general meeting in accordance with Article 21.1 of the Articles of Association of the Company.
-In this respect, the shareholders of the Company approved, as part of the ordinary business approved at the last annual general meeting of the Company held on 30 July 2020, that the aggregate remuneration that may be paid to the Directors of the Company for the financial year ending 31 December 2020 was fixed at €150,000.
+In this respect, the shareholders of the Company approved, as part of the ordinary business approved at the last annual general meeting of the Company held on 7 May 2021, that the aggregate remuneration that may be paid to the Directors of the Company for the financial year ending 31 December 2021 was fixed at €150,000.